ga4gh/fasp-scripts/README.md

 - Submit a computes on each of the files

   Currently submits directly to aGCP Life Sciences pipeline.
-This will be substituted by a submission to a WES
+This will be substituted by a submission to a WES server

-**FASPScript2.py**
+#### **FASPScript2.py**

 As above except it performs two queries as follows